Red background with darker patterns on the right

 Aligning with global standards: the power of EDGE Certification

-The EDGE Global Standards are built on four key pillars:
+The EDGE Standards are built on four key pillars:

 • Representation